yaikobzeray/dev-journal/activity_log.md

 Implemented custom Django middleware for request logging.
 Added timing headers to track slow endpoints.

 *Logged at 16:36 · Commit #2 · Salzburg, Austria 🇦🇹*

+## [GRPC] Monday, 19 August 2024 — Entry 1

+Explored gRPC-web for the Flutter web client.
+Requires an Envoy proxy or grpc-web-proxy to translate HTTP/1.1.

+*Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*